-Residence halls are staffed by Residence Hall Directors (RDs), Assistant Resident Directors (ARDs), and Resident Assistants (RAs).
-Residence Hall Directors live in the residence halls and are responsible for the halls'

-overall operation.
-The ARDs and RAs are students who help students adjust to the college environment by serving as peer advisors and leaders in the halls.
+Residence halls are staffed by Area Coordinator (ACs) and Resident Assistants (RAs).
+Area Coordinators live in the residence halls and are responsible for the halls' overall operation.
+The RAs are students who help students adjust to the college environment by serving as peer advisors and leaders in the halls.
 RAs are available to assist all students with residence hall and/or personal problems.
-The staff, as well as the hall council, assists in providing social, recreational, and developmental learning opportunities and programs.
+The staff assists in providing social, recreational, and developmental learning opportunities and programs.